projectara/greybus-spec/source/glossary.rst

 .. _glossary-special-protocol:

 Special Protocol
+    One of the designated set of Greybus :ref:`Protocols
-  A Greybus :ref:`Protocol <glossary-protocol>` which permits discovery and enumeration of :ref:`Modules <glossary-module>` by the :ref:`SVC <glossary-svc>`, and for other special-purpose tasks, such as network and power bus management.
+    <glossary-protocol>` which permits discovery and enumeration of
+    :ref:`Modules <glossary-module>` by the :ref:`SVC <glossary-svc>`,
+    and for other special-purpose tasks, such as network and power bus management.

 .. _glossary-svc:

 Supervisory Controller (SVC)
-    An entity within the :ref:`Endoskeleton <glossary-endo>` that configures and controls each |unipro| Switch, as well as its power bus and wake/detect signals.
+    An entity within the :ref:`Frame <glossary-frame>` that configures and controls the |unipro| network, and controls other elements of each :ref:`Interface <glossary-interface>`.

+.. _glossary-slot:

+Slot
+    The :ref:`Interfaces <glossary-interface>` in a :ref:`Frame
+    <glossary-frame>` are physically partitioned into groups of one or
+    more Interfaces.
+Each such group is called a Slot.

+    While each Interface in a Slot may be physically connected to at most one :ref:`Module <glossary-module>` at any given time, a Slot with multiple Interfaces may be connected to multiple Modules.
+Additionally, a Module may be connected to multiple Interfaces, depending upon its size.